vmware/vic-product/docs/user_doc/vic_vsphere_admin/client_network.md

 This example `vic-machine create` command deploys a VCH with the following networking configuration:

-- Directs public traffic to an interface named `vic-public` and Docker API traffic to `vic-client`.
+- Directs public traffic to a network named `vic-public` and Docker API traffic to `vic-client`.
 - Sets two DNS servers for use by the public, management, and client networks.
 - Sets a static IP address for the VCH endpoint VM on each of the public and client networks.
 - Specifies the gateway for the public network.